We’re inviting you to be a volunteer at the 10th edition of our Himalayan Mountain Challenge (HMC) with IIM Indore.

 There are two things that you would need to do before you arrive for the programme –

 - Go through the pre-read that we will share with you before you come.
-This will give you an idea of the activities that you will be conducting for students during the programme.
+This will give you an idea of the activities that you will be facilitating for students during the programme.

 12. Can couples apply together for the programme?

-Yes, if both of you get selected.
-But you will be going on two different slopes.
+Yes.
+If both of you get selected you will be going on two different slopes.

 13. I have volunteered for this programme in the past.
 Can I volunteer again?